murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 keypoints:
 - "SNP filtering is about balancing signal vs noise"
 - "Populations is the stacks implemented software to deal with filtering of SNPs"
-- "Principal componenet analyses (PCA) are an easy visualisation of samples"
+- "Principal componenet analyses (PCA) and Structure are an easy visualisation tools for your samples"
 ---
 **Developed by:** Ludovic Dutoit, Alana Alexander